Ryul0rd/Cancer-Detection-Capstone/README.md

 ## Summary

 Skin lesion classification for cancer detection using the HAM10000 data set and PyTorch.
 This includes both a simple LeNet-like architecture trained from scratch and a fine tuned ResNet-50.
+The ResNet-50 model achieves an accuracy of 75%.

 ## Usage